 In order for a cash redemption to be effective on a Trading Day, a cash redemption request with respect to the applicable CIBC ETF must be delivered to the Manager in the form and at the location prescribed by the Manager from time to time at or before 9:30 a.m.
 ET on such Trading Day (or such later time on such Trading Day as the Manager may set).
 Any cash redemption request received after such time will be effective only on the next Trading Day.
-Where possible, payment of the redemption price will be made by no later than the second Trading Day after the effective day of the redemption (or such shorter period as may be determined by the Manager in response to changes in applicable law or general changes to settlement procedures in applicable markets).
+Where possible, payment of the redemption price will be made by no later than the first Trading Day after the effective day of the redemption.
 The cash redemption request forms may be obtained from any registered broker or Dealer.